besson/showcase/README.md

-Recommender_analyzer
+Showcase of recommendations
 ====================

 A simple rails app to analyze results of [mahout recommender](http://mahout.apache.org/).
 In a simple usage of the mahout's recommender, we just have to provide to the tool a file containing at least "user_id,item_id" entries.
 Then, Mahout's recommender generates a file describing the recommendations for each provided user_id.
 The goal of this application is to visualize the recommendation results easily.
-Through the recommender analyzer, you can check the user and the recommended items, to check the success of mahout recommendation.
+Through the showcase app, you can check the user and the recommended items, to check the success of mahout recommendation.

 The long term goal is to build a generic analyzer, for while, this analyzer is used to explore and validate some experiments performed with the [Netflix Prize base](http://www.netflixprize.com/community/viewtopic.php?pid=9615).
 In this use case, the analyzer provides the following features: